HMS Swiftsure (1804)

 HMS Swiftsure was a 74-gun third-rate ship of the line of the Royal Navy, launched from Bucklers Hard on 23 July 1804.

 She fought at Trafalgar.
 Coincidentally the French 74-gun ship Swiftsure also took part in the battle; she had originally been a British ship that the French had captured in 1801.

+HMS Forward departed Spithead anchorage on 2 December 1814 and arrived at Port Royal on 11 February 1815, having been part of a larger convoy with Swiftsure as its flagship.

 This Swiftsure became a receiving ship in 1819, In September 1844, she heeled over and sank at Portchester, Hampshire.
 In November 1844, she was in use as a target ship by HMS Excellent.
 She was sold out of the service in 1845.